NetworkFlux/minishell/README.md

 <img src="https://github.com/NetworkFlux/minishell/blob/main/imgs/compile_error.png">

-For this program to work you need to have readline on you computer.
+For this program to work, you need to have readline on your computer.
 I personally use [brew](https://brew.sh/index_fr "Brew Site") as packet manager.
 In order to install readline with brew use the following command :

 ```bash
 brew install readline